andreagrioni/ag-codestories/vignettes/AG003_EULAR2023_remibrutinib_SjD.md

-# EULAR2023 Spotlight: Molecular Discoveries from the Phase 2 Clinical Trial of Remibrutinib in Sjögren’s Syndrome”
+# EULAR2023 Spotlight: Molecular Discoveries from the Phase 2 Clinical Trial of Remibrutinib in Sjögren’s Syndrome

 ![EULAR2023](img/ag003_img001.jpeg)